Vrbas Oblast: History

 The Kingdom of Serbs, Croats and Slovenes was formed in 1918 and was initially divided into counties and districts (this division was inherited from previous state administrations).
 In 1922, the country was divided into 33 new administrative units known as oblasts (Serbo-Croatian: oblasti / области).
 Before 1922, the territory of the Vrbas Oblast was primarily part of the Banja Luka District.

 In 1929, the 33 oblasts were administratively replaced with 9 banovinas and one district, and the territory of the Vrbas Oblast formed the core of the new Vrbas Banovina.

 Geography

 The Vrbas Oblast included eastern Bosanska Krajina and western Semberija.
-It shared borders with the Tuzla Oblast in the east, the Travnik Oblast in the south, the Bihać Oblast in the west, the Osijek Oblast in the north, and the Primorje-Krajina Oblast in the north-west.
+It shared borders with the Tuzla Oblast in the east, the Travnik Oblast in the south, the Bihać Oblast in the west, the Osijek Oblast in the north, and the Primorje-Krajina Oblast in the northwest.

 Demographics

-According to 1921 census, the Vrbas Oblast was linguistically dominated by speakers of Serbo-Croatian.
+According to the 1921 census, the Vrbas Oblast was linguistically dominated by speakers of Serbo-Croatian.